marczellm/tkpf/readme.md

 # Tutorial
 ## The layout template
-You specify the GUI in an XML file, here named `ExampleWindow.xml`
+You specify the GUI in XML or YAML format.
+Here is a simple example, `ExampleWindow.xml`:

 ```xml
 <Frame pack-anchor="nw" pack-padx="5">